Charles Vane: Pirate career

 Little is known of Vane's early life.
 He lived in Port Royal before becoming a pirate, but he was most likely not born there.

 Vane worked with Henry Jennings during Jennings' attack on the salvage camp for the wrecked Spanish 1715 Treasure Fleet.
 Vane first operated as an independent captain in the summer of 1717.
-By the winter of that year he was one of the leaders of the pirates operating out of Nassau.
+By the winter of that year, he was one of the leaders of the pirates operating out of Nassau.

 When word reached the pirates that King George I of Great Britain had extended an offer of pardon to all pirates who wished to surrender, Vane led the pirates who opposed taking the pardon, which included many with Jacobite leanings.
 On 23 February 1718, Captain Vincent Pearse arrived at Nassau in HMS Phoenix, in an attempt to get the pirates on the island to surrender.
 Vane was captured along with his sloop, the Lark.
-Benjamin Hornigold, Thomas Nichols, and others urged Pearse to release Vane as a show of good faith, which he did; Vane afterwards declared to Pearse that he intended to take the King's pardon.
-But on 21 March, Vane and his men (including Edward England and Calico Jack Rackham) turned pirate again, capturing a Jamaican sloop.
+Benjamin Hornigold, Thomas Nichols, and others urged Pearse to release Vane as a show of good faith, which he did.
+Vane afterwards declared to Pearse that he intended to take the King's pardon.
+But on 21 March, Vane and his men (including Edward England), turned pirate again, capturing a Jamaican sloop.
 Vane sailed back to Nassau and harassed Pearse repeatedly, trading their sloop for the Lark.
-Vane left Nassau on 4 April; four days later Pearse left with HMS Phoenix, and Nassau was again controlled by the pirates.
+Vane left Nassau on 4 April.
+Four days later Pearse left with HMS Phoenix, and Nassau was again controlled by the pirates.

 After leaving Nassau, Vane raided ships around the Bahamas.
-He gained a reputation for cruelty; he and his crew would often beat or torture captured sailors to force them to surrender their valuables.
+He gained a reputation for cruelty.
+He and his crew would often beat or torture captured sailors to force them to surrender their valuables.
 Around this time Vane's crew renamed the Lark, calling it the Ranger.

-Vane cruised again in May and June, capturing, among other ships, a twenty-gun French ship that became Vane's new flagship.
+Vane cruised again in May and June, capturing, among other ships, a 20-gun French ship that became Vane's new flagship.

 Vane was back at Nassau on 22 July 1718 when Woodes Rogers reached Nassau to take office as the new governor.
-Rogers' ships trapped Vane in the harbor; Vane's ship was too large to pass one of the harbor's two entrances, and the other was blocked by Rogers' fleet.
+Rogers' ships trapped Vane in the harbour.
+Vane's ship was too large to pass one of the harbour's two entrances, and the other was blocked by Rogers' fleet.
 That night, Vane turned the French ship into a fireship, setting it on fire and sailing it towards Rogers' ships.
 The fireship failed to damage any of Rogers' fleet except one, but the ships were forced to pull away, unblocking the channel.
-Vane commandeered a small 24 gun sloop, the Katherine, and escaped out the smaller entrance as Rogers' ships returned.
+Vane commandeered a small 24-gun sloop, the Katherine, and escaped out the smaller entrance as Rogers' ships returned.